jen007/MPC/README.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>

 ## INTRODUCTION
-Micaela's Produce Center is a future groceries ecommerce with essential commerce features.
-Our website is built with HTML, CSS, Javascript.
+Micaela's Produce Market is a future groceries ecommerce with essential commerce features.
+Our website is built with HTML, CSS, and Javascript.
+This website for created for a local family business created by Micaela Felipe and Marcos Reynoso.
+Their business is located in Southwest Florida.

 ## FEATURES
 Contains 4 Pages: